PatentsView/PatentsView-Evaluation/README.md

 A conda environment is provided for development convenience.
 To create or update this environment, make sure you have conda installed and then run `make env`.
 You can then activate the development environment using `conda activate pv-evaluation`.

-The makefile provides other development utilities such as `make black` to format Python files and `make data` to re-generate benchmark datasets from raw data located on AWS S3.
+The makefile provides other development utilities such as `make black` to format Python files, `make data` to re-generate benchmark datasets from raw data located on AWS S3, and `make docs` to generate the documentation website.

 ### Report bugs and submit feedback

 Report bugs and submit feedback at https://github.com/PatentsView/PatentsView-Evaluation/issues.

+### Contributors

+- Olivier Binette (American Institutes for Research, Duke University)
+- Sarvo Madhavan (American Institutes for Research)

 ## References